Emil KowalskiDesign Engineer

 Another example of this is Family's drawer that I recreated on the web.
 I don't know the exact animation values that Family used, so it's not as good, but people still seem to love it.

-I think it's mainly because the easings used in the animation feel right.
+I think it's because the easing used in the animation feels right.
 The opacity change in exiting and entering items works well with the height animation.
 In this case, it was a matter of trial and error until it felt right.
 But that's often the case with animations—you have to be patient.

 Take some time to review your animations.
 I like to review my work the next day because I can see it with fresh eyes and notice imperfections I didn't see before.